afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 );
 ```

-On the client, an abstraction layer is levereaged to make interfacing with the RPC endpoint type-safe and "transparent" which uses Proxies to allow for a native-feeling API with direct function calling in the browser:
+On the client, an abstraction layer is leveraged to make interfacing with the RPC endpoint type-safe and "transparent."
+This uses Proxies to allow for a native-feeling API with direct function calling in the browser:

 ```ts
 import type { NativeApi } from "../../server/server.ts";